Technology

 McKinsey finds that close to 25% of top-level executives surveyed report directly utilizing generative AI technologies in their professional roles.
 Additionally, over a fourth of respondents from AI-adopting firms indicate that generative AI is currently a topic of discussion at board meetings.

-Forty percent of survey participants express that their organizations plan to ramp up overall AI investment due to the advancements in the field of generative AI — with specific industries like marketing, product development, and customer service gaining value.
+Forty percent of survey participants express that their organizations plan to ramp up overall AI investment due to advancements in generative AI, with specific industries like marketing, product development, and customer service gaining value.

 The most successful companies using AI — called AI high performers — are pushing generative AI adoption furthest.
 These organizations achieve over 20% of earnings from AI before interest and taxes.